pivotal/docs-tap/app-live-view/install.hbs.md

 - For the `build` profile, Application Live View installs Application Live View Conventions package (`conventions.appliveview.tanzu.vmware.com`).
 This installs the Application Live View Convention Service in `app-live-view-conventions` namespace.

->**Note:** Use the instructions on this page if you do not want to use a profile to install packages.
-For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.md).
+>**Note** Follow the steps in this topic if you do not want to use a profile to install PACKAGE-NAME.
+For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md).

 ## <a id='prereqs'></a>Prerequisites

 Before installing Application Live View, complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.md).

 In addition, install Cartographer Conventions which is bundled with Supply Chain Choreographer as of the v0.4.0 release.
 To install, see [Installing Supply Chain Choreographer](../scc/install-scc.md).
 For more information, see [Cartographer Conventions](../cartographer-conventions/about.md).

 ## <a id='install-app-live-view'></a> Install Application Live View